xCaptainFortune/NO-BULLSHIT-GUIDE-TO-MEV-By-CaptainFortune/README.md

  https://consensys.github.io/smart-contract-best-practices/attacks/

- Then, for pratice, you can complete these games where you basically have to exploit a contract correctly that contains an exploit.
+ Then, for pratice, you can complete these games where you basically have to exploit a contract that contains an exploit.

 https://ethernaut.openzeppelin.com/level/0x5732B2F88cbd19B6f01E3a96e9f0D90B917281E5